Skip to content

 welovedaily simple website example

-Welovedaily’s page is bloat-free but uses some animated elements to keep scrolling the content more engaging.
+Welovedaily’s page is bloat-free but uses some animated elements to keep the content scrolling and engaging.

 The header sticks to the top of the screen, so you can access other information anytime without needing to scroll back to the top.

-You’ll also find a carousel-like user feedback slider that builds customer trust.
+You’ll also find a carousel-style user feedback slider that helps build customer trust.

 Note: A minimalist layout and catchy animations go very well together.